Friends-From-The-City/TeamOps/README.md

 # Friends TeamOps
-This rep is our TeamOps Wiki.
-Our goal is to create the environment for better decisions and improved execution.
+Welcome to our TeamOps Wiki space!
+Our main goal is to create an environment that promotes better decision-making and improved execution.
+We're all about setting the stage for effective collaboration and achieving success as a team.